hineios/FAtiMA-DST/README.md

 |`Action(WANDER, -, -, -, -) = -`|`{}`|This is a the behaviour of wandering about the world, not really an action|
 |`Action(WALKTO, -, -, -, -) = [target]`|`{target: GUID}`|Walk up to the *target*|

+## Limitations and Considerations

+The current beliefs used to represent the agent's state and the world are the necessary to develop simple behaviour and have some limitations.
+The interaction with containers (fridges and chests), for example, isn't the easiest to achieve using the current set of beliefs.
+However, the addition of new beliefs should be simple to achieve, should you read the current source code.

+Nonetheless, this work represents a starting point for enpowering characters with autonomous behaviour in the world of Don't Starve Together using state of the art artificial intelligence technologies such as the FAtiMA Toolkit.
+Ideally, such a system would be a part of the game itself, but due to limitiations on importing of external ddl's into the game, I've chosen to take this approach of using HTTP communication (which is less than ideal).

+Taking this into account, be free to develop you own agents using this project and, if you wish to, fork this project to do whatever you want.
+I also encourage you to look at the [work](https://github.com/KingofTown/DS-AI) from KingOfTown, which uses the built in Behaviour Trees to give autonomous behaviour to the game's characters.